 Proper Lamp Disposal

-Light in the Ultraviolet-C (UV-C) germicidal wavelength is a great means by which to improve a building’s energy efficiency and indoor air quality (IAQ), while also reducing maintenance.
-UV-C lamps installed either inside an HVAC system or on the wall in a room’s upper air region are used in various applications—from hospitals, to offices, to airports—to control infections or to raise heat transfer efficiency levels or to improve occupant comfort.
+Light in the Ultraviolet-C (UV-C) germicidal wavelength is an excellent means to improve a building’s energy efficiency and indoor air quality (IAQ) while also reducing maintenance.
+UV-C lamps installed either inside an HVAC system or on the wall in a room’s upper air region are used in various applications—from hospitals to offices to airports—to control infections, raise heat transfer efficiency levels, or improve occupant comfort.

-But, like anything else, UV-C lamps will need to be replaced, typically annually, or after roughly 9,000 hours of operation.
-This creates a question not only of replacement, but also of proper disposal.
-Many municipalities will simply not allow you to throw a UV-C lamp lamp in the same trashcan as last night’s Chinese food.
+But, like anything else, UV-C lamps will need to be replaced, typically annually or after roughly 9,000 hours of operation.
+This creates a question not only of replacement but also of proper disposal.
+Many municipalities will not allow you to throw a UV-C lamp in the same trashcan as last night’s Chinese food.

-Before we get there, let’s explain why UV-C lamps are different than other household items when it comes to disposal safety.
+Before we get there, let’s explain why UV-C lamps are different from other household items regarding disposal safety.

 How UV-C works

 UV-C lamps have similar shapes, and operate using near identical electromagnetic processes, as the fluorescent lighting that is likely above you right now.
 An electric current in the gas excites mercury vapor which produces short-wave ultraviolet light that then causes a phosphor coating on the inside of the lamp to glow.

 Unlike fluorescent lamps, however, UV-C lamps use a highly engineered, transparent glass envelope to allow the short wave ultraviolet energy at 253.7 nm wavelength to pass unfiltered (fluorescent lamps use “ordinary glass” that is coated with phosphors on its interior surface to block the 253.7 nm wavelength).

 The environmental danger here is the mercury.
 Mercury is a toxic heavy metal that can harm biological organisms if released.
 You are perfectly safe when the lamp is operating in your building and even when handling it.
 The concern is that the mercury could leak out of a broken lamp after being tossed into the trash.
 Therefore the EPA has classified the metal as hazardous waste.
 Television sets create a similar concern of chemicals being released, which is why you cannot simply toss an old TV and its cathode ray tube in the trash.